AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

-# Lab 8 - SITE2CLOUD
+# Lab 8 - SITE2CLOUD & EDGE

-## 1. Objective
+## 1. General Objectives

 The objective of this lab is to resolve an IP address overlap between an on-premises partner and the cloud.
 You will be using the **Site2Cloud Mapped NAT** feature to achieve this.

+Moreover, you are also asked to intereconnect the on-prem DC in New York to your MCNA.
+An Aviatrix Edge device has already been provisioned and it got already registered to the existing Aviatrix Controller.

 ## 2. Site2Cloud Overview

+Let's start with the deployment of the S2C.

 Site2Cloud builds an encrypted connection between two sites over the Internet in an easy-to-use and template-driven manner.
 Its workflow is similar to any CSP’s virtual private network workflow.